jagrosh/Selfbot/README.md

 This is a simple Discord selfbot, written in Java using the [JDA](https://github.com/DV8FromTheWorld/JDA) library.

 ## Features
+* Manage your personal to-do list!
 * `me` command for showing when you are doing an action
+* Make fancy embedded messages
 * Do quick google searches
 * Make reaction-based polls quickly and easily
+* Show users' or servers' avatars/icons
 * Share what time it is for you
+* See larger versions of (and find the server-of-origin) of custom emotes
 * Quote other users' messages (from any channel)
 * Cleanup your own messages if you realize you were spamming
 * Set your Discord game (Playing ...)